farmerpat/SuperPawng/README.md

     - place Arkanoid-style colums in the center of the screen
     - change board to be narrower on AI's side when difficulty is high
         - or just make it much wider on player's
+- Evolution of the ball in games
+    - this seems like a neat idea, but is probably not going to work out
+    - but the idea is to make the levels roughly correspond to how the ball's
+    - role in games changed over time (or something) so in level
+    1. we have classic-esque pong
+    2. incorporate elements of Arkanoid
+    3. idk